the-Drunken-coder/Autobex-2/README.md

 - **Interactive Map:**
   - View results on an interactive Leaflet map with markers for each abandoned place
   - Click on the map to set search coordinates (radius center or polygon points)
+  - Live preview of search areas (radius circle or polygon outline) as you configure them
   - Multiple basemap options: OpenStreetMap, Google Maps Satellite, Bing Maps Satellite, Esri World Imagery
   - Marker clustering for better performance with many results
+  - Custom markers with detailed popups showing place information and links to external maps

 - **Comprehensive Filter System:**
   - **Basic Status:** Abandoned, Disused